fullaware/hugo-blog/content/posts/mongodbtags.md

 ---
-title: "Tagging Asteroids with MongoDB and Python"
+title: "Tagging Asteroids with MongoDB"
 date: 2023-02-15
-tags : ["mongodb", "python"]
+tags : ["mongodb"]
 draft : false
 ---
 # Objective
-Let's use MongoDB and Python to build an asteroid tagging engine that allows us to assign multiple elements to any asteroid then query based on those elements.
+Let's use MongoDB to build an asteroid tagging engine that allows us to assign multiple elements to any asteroid then query based on those elements.

 <!--more-->
 # Schema design